BugLite/BSc_CS_Final_Project/Issues.md

 #### Description
 At repeated reload's the Server sometimes timeout and does not respond.
 The server is currently hosted at http://127.0.0.1:8000/

+### 4. Video Upload Error
+#### Description
+During the day, i was successful in automating the upload of the video and meta data to the dashboard.html page, with dynamic uploads.
+However, the videos did not play.